clemsonciti/palmetto-examples/LAMMPS/PBS/README.md

 - We will need to make a copy of `basic.cmake`.
-- The names of the newly created files should reflect the nature of this current build: a INTEL/OMP build.
+- The names of the newly created files should reflect the nature of this current build: a OPENMPI/OMP build.

 ~~~
-$ cp ../cmake/presets/basic.cmake ../cmake/presets/basic-intel-omp.cmake
+$ cp ../cmake/presets/basic.cmake ../cmake/presets/basic-openmpi-omp.cmake
 ~~~

-- The newly created `basic_intel_omp.cmake` needs to be edited to include the three packages, `USER-INTEL`, `OPENMP`, and `USER-OMP` to the list of packages in the `set(ALL_PACKAGES ...)` line.
+- The newly created `basic_openmpi_omp.cmake` needs to be edited to include the two packages, `OPENMP`, and `USER-OMP` to the list of packages in the `set(ALL_PACKAGES ...)` line.
 You can use your favorite text editor to do the editting, and the edited version can be found below.

 ~~~
-$ cat ../cmake/presets/basic-intel-omp.cmake
+$ cat ../cmake/presets/basic-openmpi-omp.cmake
 # preset that turns on just a few, frequently used packages
 # this will be compiled quickly and handle a lot of common inputs.

-set(ALL_PACKAGES KSPACE MANYBODY MOLECULE RIGID USER-INTEL OPENMP USER-OMP)
+set(ALL_PACKAGES KSPACE MANYBODY MOLECULE RIGID OPENMP USER-OMP)

 foreach(PKG ${ALL_PACKAGES})
   set(PKG_${PKG} ON CACHE BOOL "" FORCE)